OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

   It is technically not possible to replace existing license keys with new ones.
 Therefore, if you replace an existing license key with another one, delete all license keys first with ``oe:license:clear`` and then add the license keys again.

-For more information, see :doc:`setup via command line <../../installation/new-installation/setup-command-line>`.
+For more information, see :doc:`Setup via command line <../../installation/new-installation/setup-command-line>`.

 Clean Up
 --------